-Despite the fact that we live close by, we only got round to visiting Eltham Palace recently (there’s so much to do in London!).
-I wasn’t sure how well my six and three-year olds would take to being dragged round a country house.
-Although the children enjoyed themselves at Deal Castle – and we’re regulars at Leeds Castle in Kent – the prospect of visiting an art deco residence was a little daunting.
-But I was amazed at how much they enjoyed discovering the palace.
+Eltham Palace and gardens is an art deco house in south London, with extensive gardens and a medieval wing.
+Before we visited, I wasn’t sure whether my children would enjoy themselves there.
+The prospect of keeping a three- and six-year old happy on a tour around an art deco residence was a little daunting.
+But I was amazed at how much fun they had discovering the palace.
 In fact, it was me who had to drag them away, a good hour past our usual lunchtime.

-Eltham Palace dates back to medieval times, and was adapted for Stephen and Virginia (Ginie) Courtauld in the 1930s by architects Seely and Paget, who built a modern extension onto the original great hall.
+Eltham Palace dates back to medieval times, and was adapted for Stephen and Virginia Courtauld (known as Ginie) in the 1930s by architects Seely and Paget, who built a modern extension onto the original great hall.

 Stephen and Ginie were modern-day aristocrats from the family that owned the rayon manufacturing business.
 They were committed socialites; bon viveurs, by all accounts.
 They filled their home with all the latest gadgets and furnished it in a striking, resplendent art deco style that set a trend for decades to come.

-I was impressed by how far English Heritage and the Eltham Palace team had gone towards making the house visitor- and child-friendly.
-On our way in, we were given an animal explorer’s map; the Courtaulds were big animal lovers, with an array of unusual pets, including Mah Jong, a lemur with its own room and access to a range of tasty nibbles.
+Eltham Palace is now run by English Heritage.
+I was impressed by how far the English Heritage Eltham Palace team had gone towards making the house visitor- and child-friendly.
+On our way in, we were given an animal explorer’s map.
+The Courtaulds were big animal lovers, with an array of unusual pets, including Mah Jong, the Eltham palace lemur who had his own room and access to a range of tasty nibbles.
 Young visitors could go round the house, looking for animals and stamping their map when they spotted them.

-There was also a range of dressing-up opportunities: as a soldier, in the basement which was used as a bomb shelter during the Second World War; as a court jester in the medieval great hall; and as Ginie Courtauld, in the dressing room leading off her chambers.
+My two children loved the range of dressing-up opportunities at Eltham Palace.
+Soldier’s outfits, tin hats and and WRVS volunteer costumes sat in a trunk in the basement, which was used as a bomb shelter during the Second World War.
+A chest in the medieval great hall furnished us with jester’s outfits.
+And my daughter had fun dressing up as Ginie Courtauld, in the dressing room leading off Ginie’s chambers.

 And even I enjoyed creating my own Ginie Courtauld-style mirror.